TimTr/dotfiles/README.md

 # Dotfiles for Tim Triemstra

 On Mac, first install Xcode or the command line tools.
-Then run `./setup.sh` from within the local `dotfiles` folder to install.
+Then run `./setup.sh` from within the local `dotfiles` directory to install.
 Quit and re-launch the terminal. e.g.:

 ```shell